shift-happens-benchmark/icml-2022/docs/source/call_for_reviewers.rst

 Reviewers will assess the submissions according to the `evaluation criteria <call_for_papers.html#evaluation-criteria>`__ as part of the `process outlined here <call_for_papers.html#post-submission-and-reviewing>`__.

-If you wish to become a reviewer:
+Becoming a Reviewer:
 ---------------------------------
 Please fill out the form at https://forms.gle/NzykpxQYycMZSB4b7.
 In case of questions you can use the remarks field or email shifthappens@bethgelab.org.

-If you wish to recommend a reviewer:
+Recommending a Reviewer:
 ------------------------------------
 Please direct the candidate reviewer to this website and ask them to fill out the form.

-Review Process
+Reviewing Process
 ==================

 To eventually obtain a benchmark that is useful for and usable by the research